Real Copy Trading Setup

 Step 5: Monitor your positions

-Click your automation on the Automations tab to open the detail page.
+Click your pod on the Pods tab to open the detail page.

 - Performance summary at the top: effective capital, total PnL, win and loss counts, open and closed position counts